HackYourFuture/HTML-CSS/Week2/MAKEME.md

 • Your hyf-html-css/week2 should now contain an index.html and a main.css file (and the images folder)
 • Place the link to your repository in Trello.
 ```

-## Extra extra (bonus assignment :star: ):

-- Add one of the following to your page:
-  - An animation using CSS keyframes
-  - SVG

-## Step 5: Prepare for next class

-_Deadline Sunday morning_

-Go trough the reading material in the [README.md](/Week3/README.md) to prepare for your next class